simpleanalytics/docs/_docs/10_general/02_locations.md

 ---
-title: How we protecting your data
+title: How we protect your data
 menu: Protecting your data
 category: general
 permalink: /protecting-your-data